Carl Hovland: Biography

-In his lifetime, Hovlan was a member of the American Philosophical Society, the American Academy of Arts and Sciences, and the National Academy of Sciences.
+In his lifetime, Hovland was a member of the American Philosophical Society, the American Academy of Arts and Sciences, and the National Academy of Sciences.

 Contributions

 Psychological research was Hovland's intellectual joy.
 Especially in his early career, his investigations covered many topics.
 His papers in psychological journals included a study of test reliability, a major review of the literature on apparent movement, as well as his four classical papers on conditioned generalization from his doctoral dissertation.

 Hovland began to emphasize micro-level analysis of propaganda and its effects.
 Hovland's army experiments were the beginnings of that micro-level analysis of an individual.
 Hovland's "core conceptual variable was attitude".

 Hovland believed that if he was able to recognize the attitude an individual has towards a trigger, he would be able to predict the behavior and actions of an individual over time.
 However, there were many studies that argued the contrary and showed that "an attitude toward a person or object does not predict or explain an individual's overt behavior regarding that person or object".
 This revelation of low correlation did not necessarily render findings useless but instead led to further research on how under certain circumstances it was possible to change a person's behavior via their attitudes.

 While Hovland focused on an individual rather than a group level, he began to take into consideration interpersonal communication in the form of persuasion.
 Specifically, Hovland was responsible for carrying out a series of studies that contributed to the "cumulative understanding of persuasion behavior that has never since been matched or even rivaled".

 To test and apply his theorization Hovland worked proposed the SMCR model.
 The SMCR model consists of four components—source variables, message variables, channel variables, and receiver variables.
 By manipulating each of these variables, Hovland was able to advance his "message-learning approach to attitude change".
 There were problems with his particular approach, however, in that by focusing on a single dimension of the SMCR model, Hovland was unable to do more than isolate a factor rather than study the synergy between the different variables.